jjcurtin/study_llmpanel/qualtrics_panel/README.md

 Once the messages have been generated, if the messages were written to production_messages.csv, there is an option to directly run the Qualtrics upload script without running it separately.

 #### code overview
-- the `__init__()` function contains the logic for prompting various script configuration variables and is run when the class MessageGenerator is initialized at the bottom of the script in the `if __name__ == "__main__"` section.
+- the `__init__()` method is run when the class MessageGenerator is initialized at the bottom of the script in the `if __name__ == "__main__"` section.
+This calls the `initialize_settings()` and `run()` methods.
+- the `initialize_settings()` method contains the logic for prompting various script configuration variables.
-- the `create_system_prompt()` and `create_user_prompt()` functions create the system and user prompts using the files in their respective folders in the root/input directory.
+- the `create_system_prompt()` and `create_user_prompt()` methods create the system and user prompts using the files in their respective folders in the root/input directory.
+If you'd like to change the prompt, edit these files instead of the python script.
-- the `azure_api_call()` function makes the actual call to Azure OpenAI
+- the `azure_api_call()` method makes the actual call to Azure OpenAI
-- the `generate_messages()` function contains the loop that generates a specified number of messages for a given configuration (formality level, tone category, and user context).
+- the `generate_messages()` method contains the loop that generates a specified number of messages for a given configuration (formality level, tone category, and user context).
 For example, 1 message for each user, 2 messages for each user, etc.
-- the `save_messages()` function writes the messages to the desired output file.
+- the `save_messages()` method writes the messages to the desired output file.
-- the `run()` function contains most of the logic for crossing each of the dimensions; there are 3 nested `for` loops that iterate over each of the user contexts within each of the message categories within each of the formality levels.
+- the `run()` method contains most of the logic for crossing each of the dimensions; there are 3 nested `for` loops that iterate over each of the user contexts within each of the message categories within each of the formality levels.

 ### update_qualtrics.py
 Run with `python update_qualtrics.py` in the src folder.
 You will be prompted to update the category questions (which ask questions about each tone category) and the message questions (questions about each individual message that has been generated).
 The survey is updated in real time, so please wait for the script to complete running before using the survey.

 ### other python files (do not need to be run)
 - _message_helper.py is a helper file for generate_messages.py that contains various static methods that load information from various input and output files; generally does not need to be touched unless the format of the files changes.
+- _config_menu.py contains all of the logic for the configuration menu; how all of the configuration parameters are prompted and set.
 - _block_handler.py is a helper file for update_qualtrics.py that handles the block management logic within the Qualtrics survey.
 If you want to change how the survey is laid out at the block/page level, this is the script to change.
 - _question_handler.py is a helper file for update_qualtrics.py that handles the question management logic within the Qualtrics survey.
 If you want to change the logic for individual questions (what questions are asked, what type of question it is, etc.), this is the script to change.